Language

 GameObject.Find(name)Searches all active GameObjects in the scene by name.
 Inactive objects are not included.

 GameObject.FindWithTag(tag)Returns one GameObject with the specified tag.
-If multiple exist, an arbitrary one is returned.
+If there are multiple, any one of them is returned.

-GameObject.FindGameObjectsWithTag(tag)Returns an array of all GameObjects with the specified tag.
+GameObject.FindGameObjectsWithTag(tag)Returns all GameObjects with the specified tag as an array.

-GetComponent<T>()Returns the component of type T attached to this GameObject, or null if none exists.
+GetComponent<T>()Returns the component of type T attached to this GameObject.
+Returns null if not found.

-TryGetComponent<T>(out T component)Attempts to retrieve a component.
+TryGetComponent<T>(out T component)Attempts to get the component.
 Returns true if found, false otherwise (Unity 2019.2 and later).

-GetComponentInChildren<T>()Searches this GameObject and its children (depth-first, including itself) for a component of type T.
+GetComponentInChildren<T>()Searches this GameObject and its children (depth-first) for a component of type T.

-gameObject.AddComponent<T>()Adds a component of type T to this GameObject and returns it.
+gameObject.AddComponent<T>()Adds and returns a component of type T to this GameObject.

 Sample Code